Guillermo del Toro's unrealized projects: Harry Potter and the Prisoner of Azkaban

 Del Toro had been approached to direct Harry Potter and the Prisoner of Azkaban, the third installment of the Harry Potter film series based on J. K. Rowling's novel of the same name.
 However, he had envisioned a more Dickensian version of the stories, and was put off by the first two films which he found too "bright and happy and full of light".
 The film would instead be directed by his close friend Alfonso Cuarón.
 Del Toro later expressed interest in helming the seventh and eighth installments in the series, if he was allowed to do them on his own terms.

+Seed of Chucky

+Del Toro was offered to direct, but no deal was made.

 The Chronicles of Narnia: The Lion, the Witch and the Wardrobe

 Del Toro was asked to direct The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, but he revealed he turned it down because, as a "lapsed Catholic," he couldn't see himself bringing the lion Aslan back to life in the story.
 Instead, del Toro directed Pan's Labyrinth.